B2B Holiday Marketing Campaigns: 5 Awesome Examples To Inspire You

 Fast: Humor in B2B Marketing

-Fast, a tech company enabling 1-click checkout for ecommerce merchants, was on a roll with a holiday marketing campaign that parodied numerous holiday movies and shows.
+Fast, a former ecommerce tech company, was on a roll with a holiday marketing campaign that parodied numerous holiday movies and shows.

 The brand shared a number of humorous images via social media, mainly Instagram.
 Utilizing a channel that isn’t often leveraged by B2B companies was a bold move, but made the most sense given the nature of the content and the culture of the social channel.